Dots Dots

 Net zero target

-In 2021, Canada adopted a net zero emissions target for 2050, including an interim target of cutting emissions by 40-45% by 2030 compared to 2005.
-Canada has also led in the development of key policies to support and incentivise industrial decarbonisation, creating the Output-Based Pricing System which sets a price on carbon emissions.
-The forthcoming Investment Tax Credit for CCS, and the offering of Carbon Contracts for Difference by the Canada Growth Fund also make Canada an attractive market for investment.
+In 2021, Canada adopted a net zero emissions target for 2050, including a target of cutting emissions by 40-45% by 2030 compared to 2005 and a 2035 target of cutting emissions 45-50%.
+Canada has led in the development of key policies to support and incentivise industrial decarbonisation, creating the Output-Based Pricing System which sets a price on carbon emissions.
+The Investment Tax Credit for CCS, and the offering of Carbon Contracts for Difference by the Canada Growth Fund also make Canada an attractive market for investment.
 Key provinces, especially Alberta, having also supported deployment of CCS at provincial level.

 Canada-2030(3)